Contact Us

 • Storage and use of household products such as paint, sprays, varnish, etc that contains organic solvents which volatilize in the air (hence the smell we all feel while using them);

-• Dry cleaned clothes - may retained and emit in the atmosphere small amounts of chlorinated solvents (such as PCE) or petroleum solvents that have been used by the dry cleaners; this could eventually create a health risk if the clothes returned from the dry cleaners are stored in enclosed indoor spaces.
+• Dry cleaned clothes - may retain and emit in the atmosphere small amounts of chlorinated solvents (such as PCE) or petroleum solvents that have been used by the dry cleaners; this could eventually create a health risk if the clothes returned from the dry cleaners are stored in enclosed indoor spaces.